shivam27k/Intro-shivam27k/README.md

 # Conclusion

 I hope you checkout my profile and do whatever you want with the existing repos.
-If you're a recruiter, `Just Hire Me`, I promise i'll be worth it :smile:
+If you're a recruiter, `Just Hire Me`, I promise it'll be worth it.

+Thank you :smile: